Home » Marriage » Sex In Marriage

 Sex helps couples stay close and builds satisfying relationships.

-It is also known to release endorphins, those “feel good” hormones responsible for stress relief and happiness.
+It also releases endorphins, those “feel good” hormones responsible for stress relief and happiness.

 Primary Benefits of Sex in Marriage